YuechenTUM/YuechenTUM.github.io/_posts/2024-06-20-Accelerate- CFD-long-term-simulation.md.md

 #example of ansys command line call
 /appl/ansys/2023R2/v232/fluent/bin/fluent 3ddp -g -t$LSB_DJOB_NUMPROC -i instruction.journal -mpi=intel > fluent_run.out
 ```
+It is also possible to use distributed storage to place tasks on different computing nodes and use GPU resources for computing.
+Make the corresponding modifications to the above script.

 ## CPU Models and Performance